Site Building

 More information

-Drupal provides module developers several different methods for creating the different types of links we see on a typical page.
-In this tutorial we'll see how these different types of links relate to each other, and when you might want to make use of them.
+Drupal offers module developers several methods for creating different types of links, all defined by module configuration.
+This tutorial explores these types of links, how they relate to each other, and when to use them.

 Categories